WIS-MICC-CellObservatory/Myelin_Profiles_PNS/README.md

 3. Apply Ilastik pixels classification to get Probability map (and save it to output folder)
 4. Threshold the mayelin prediction probabilities to get binary mask of candidate myelin pixels
 5. Candidate myelin segments are were extracted using connected component analysis (AnalyzeParticles)
-6. To make sure that only closed ring-like segments are taken into account candidate ring segments are further filtered based on
+6. To make sure that only closed ring-like segments are taken into account, the candidate segments are further filtered based on
    - myelin-segment size (MinEmptyRingSegmentSize>3.8 um^2),
-   - inner –hole area (MinInnerRingSize>7.6 um^2),
+   - axon area (MinInnerRingSize>7.6 um^2),
-   - inner hole circularity (MinInnerRingCircularity>0.1)
+   - axon circularity (MinInnerRingCircularity>0.1)
-   - outer ring circularity (MinRingSegmentCircularity>0.1), and
+   - outer profile circularity (MinRingSegmentCircularity>0.1), and
    - area fraction (MaxRingSegmentRoiFractionArea<90%) .
-7. Twisted rings are discarded by filtering out segments with more than one hole.
+7. Twisted profiles are discarded by filtering out segments with more than one hole.
 8. Inner and outer contours are extracted from each segment and used for calculating the inner and outer area.
-9. G-ratio is then calculated for each ring as the ratio between the equivalent inner and outer diameters.
+9. G-ratio is then calculated for each profile as the ratio between the equivalent inner and outer diameters.
-10. The ROIs are renamed and sorted so that the ROI name is prefxed with the ring identity (Rnnnn-) and the type of ROI ("I-" for inner/ "O-" for outer)
+10. The ROIs are renamed and sorted so that the ROI name is prefxed with the profile identity (Rnnnn-) and the type of ROI ("I-" for inner/ "O-" for outer)

 ## Output

 The macro saves the following output files for each image (eg with name FN) in a subfolder (ResultsSubFolder) under the original folder location:
-- Inner and outer ring ROIs (FN_InnerOuterRoiSet.zip)
+- Inner and outer profile ROIs (FN_InnerOuterRoiSet.zip)
-- The original image with overlay of the segmented rings (FN_InnerOuterOverlay.tif), Inner ring is colored in magenta (InnerRoiColor), outer ring in green (OuterRoiColor)
+- The original image with overlay of the segmented profiles (FN_InnerOuterOverlay.tif), Inner profile is colored in magenta (InnerRoiColor), outer profile in green (OuterRoiColor)
-- Result table with (FN_FinalResults.csv) : one line for each ring with the following information
+- Result table with (FN_FinalResults.csv) : one line for each profile with the following information
 	* name of outer and inner ROis,
-	* area of inner and outer rings and their ratio (AreaGRatio),
+	* area of inner and outer profiles and their ratio (AreaGRatio),
 	* the equivalent diamters and their ratio (DiameterGRatio)
-- Images of the segmented rings color-coded by the GRatio value (FN__DiameterGRatio_Flatten.tif, FN_AreaGRatio_Flatten.tif) Apearance of the color-coded images can be changed by setting Min/Max values and colomap (aka LUT)
+- Images of the segmented profiles color-coded by the GRatio value (FN__DiameterGRatio_Flatten.tif, FN_AreaGRatio_Flatten.tif)
+  Apearance of the color-coded images can be changed by setting Min/Max values and colomap (aka LUT)

 ## Dependencies